 We’ve supported projects on “Weathering the Storm: The Effects of El Niño on Northern Anchovy (Engraulis mordax) and the Pacific Sardine (Sardinaps sagax),” “Hölderlin's Vocation: The Union of the Tragic Dionysus with Victory Ode,” “Native Bee Diversity of Occidental College” and “Emotional Wellbeing of Oxy Students” as well as student films and the annual Spring New Play Festival.

-Academic year projects as course work, independent research, and outreach programs can receive support for supplies and travel; some programs provide study grants for researchers.
+URC programs provide support for projects on- and off-campus in all disciplines.
+We encourage development of scholarship, teamwork, and communication skills and encourage the highest level of ethical behavior.
+The URC shares the outcomes of undergraduate research through our website, newsletter and support for student presentations at research conferences.
+Academic year projects such as course work, independent research, and outreach programs can receive support for supplies and travel.
 Our nationally recognized Summer Research Program provides a full-time, on-campus, ten-week mentored research experience in a community of scholars and mentors.